mdfnam/QnA/Ism as a Noun.md

 - **beings :** It refers to the creator and all of his living creations : people, animal, angel, jinn and devil (Shaytan).
 - **place :** It refers to a location or an area.
 - **thing :** It refers to non living object which you can see and touch.
-- **Idea :** It refers to an abstract notion or a concept that have not any physical presence.
+- **Idea :** It refers to an abstract notion or a concept that cannot be perceived through the senses.

 **Note:** In the context of our discussion, we have included the term "creator" within the section labeled "beings" for linguistic or grammatical purposes only, while acknowledging that Almighty is beyond all categories and limitations.